 Safeguarding both human health and the natural systems that underpin it

-Now is the time for a new discipline.
+It is time for a new approach.

 What will it take to sustain humanity in the face of planetary dangers?

 In this new reality, all facets of the global health system, from local health teams to global organizations,…, President, The Rockefeller Foundation

 Although human civilizations in recent centuries have brought unprecedented benefits to a large portion of…, Professor, College Of Natural Resources, University of California, Berkeley